fatyin88/MCQA_project/README.md

 ## Introduction

 We are required to develop a multiple-choice document-based question answering system to select the answer from several candidates.
-Input: a document, and a question (query)
+/nInput: a document, and a question (query)
-Output: an answer (select from options)
+/nOutput: an answer (select from options)

 We are provided three multiple-choice document-based question answering dataset to evaluate our QA system, i.e., MCTest, RACE, and DREAM.